lat-lon/deegree-workshop/README.md

 ```
 POSTGRES_POSTGIS_VERSION=16-3.4
 ```

 This variable defines the version of PostgreSQL along with its PostGIS extensions.
 The Docker Compose file references this variable to pull the corresponding PostgreSQL/PostGIS Docker image.

 ```
 PGADMIN_VERSION=8.9
 ```

 This variable sets the version of pgAdmin 4 to be used.
 The Docker Compose file references this variable to pull the corresponding pgAdmin 4 Docker image.

 Using these version parameters in the `.env` file allows for easy updates and consistent configuration across different setups.

 ## 1.4 Start the Docker compose environment

-The Compose file, or `compose.yaml` file, follows the rules provided by the Compose Specification in how to define multi-container applications.

-The default path for a Compose file is `compose.yaml` which is the prefered syntax.
-There are also other options such as the `compose.yml`, which is placed in the working directory.

-With Compose there are also **still** supported options like the `docker-compose.yaml` and docker-compose.yml for backwards compatibility of earlier versions.
-If both files exist, Compose prefers the canonical `compose.yaml.`
+The Compose file, typically named `compose.yaml`, adheres to the rules outlined in the Compose Specification for defining multi-container applications.
+The preferred file name and format is `compose.yaml`.
+However, for backward compatibility with earlier versions, Compose also supports `docker-compose.yaml` and `docker-compose.yml` If multiple Compose files are present, `compose.yaml` is given priority.

-#### Key commands
+### Key commands

-To start all the services defined in your `compose.yaml`file:
+To start all the services defined in your compose.yaml file, use:

     docker compose up

-This version however opens all the logs, which can be confusing.
+However, this command displays all logs, which can be overwhelming.
+A better approach is to run the services in detached mode:
->**Info** With a slight change in the command the logs can be observed easily.
-If any chances are made, look up the updated tutorials on https://docs.docker.com/compose/compose-application-model/

-The **prefered** command would be:

     docker compose up -d

-To stop and remove the running services:
+To stop and remove the running services, use:

     docker compose down

-If you want to monitor the output of your running containers and debug issues, you can view the logs with:
+If you need to monitor container output for troubleshooting, you can view the logs with:

     docker compose logs

-To lists all the services along with their current status:
+To list all services along with their current status, use:

     docker compose ps

-#### Available endpoints
+### Available endpoints
-After you have succesfully started the Docker compose environment, the following endpoints are available:
+After you have successfully started the Docker compose environment, the following endpoints are available:

 **deegree Webservices**
 *  http://localhost:8181/deegree-webservices

 **pgAdmin Web Interface**
 *  http://localhost:5080/

 # 2. Import ProtecedSites data into the PostgreSQL database